lilab-bcb/cumulus/docs/cellranger.rst

 	  - Number of cpus to request for one node
 	  - 64
 	  - 64
+	* - atac_num_cpu
+	  - Number of cpus for cellranger-atac count
+	  - 64
+	  - 64
 	* - memory
 	  - Memory size string
 	  - "128G"